 Linke Wienzeile no 38

-Otto Wagner in Vienna.
-Wagner’s Danube Weir at Nussdorf and the Schemerl Bridge (1894 to 1898) are key highlights of aboat trip on the Western Vienna Danube and Danube Canal.
-The weir with its two imposing bronze lions on either side looks like a city gate, which was the architect’s intention.
+Otto Wagner Vienna.
+Most locals know Wagner’s Danube Weir at Nussdorf and the Schemerl Bridge (1894 to 1898) from a boat trip on the Western Vienna Danube and Danube Canal.
+Most spectacularly, the weir boasts two imposing bronze lions on either side.
+This makes it looks like a city gate, which was the architect’s intention.

 Other than just marking a city entrance by boat, the weir pinpoints where the Danube Canal bifurcates from the Danube.
 In the 1960s and 1970s the weir itself underwent thorough renovation.
 Either way, you can still feel Otto Wagner throughout this brilliant construction when viewing the Schemerl Bridge.

 go to Art Nouveau Walk – Map And Route Of Jugendstil Architecture in Wien

 find out more about the Vienna 1900 walk – Gustav Klimt And Beyond

 visit Gustav Klimt Artwork – Guide To Top Paintings

 read my story about the Egon Schiele Museum – The Leopold Collection